kirschbaum-development/livewire-filters/README.md

 You can use filters in your Livewire component by including the `HasFilters` trait provided by the package.

-With the trait included, you can define a `filters` method that returns an array of `Filter` objects you want to use in your component.
+With the trait included, define a `filters` method that returns an array of `Filter` objects you want to use in your component.
 The included `Filter` class has a series of fluent methods for building up the specifics of each of your filters.

 ```php
 use HasFilters;